number A B C D E F G H

 Also see PPP and CHAP.

-bullet Parallel Port
+collapse/expand Parallel Port

 • A port in a computer where data is sent several bits at one time.
 Also known as LPT or printer port.
 The connector for parallel port is DB-25 female connector.